navotera/BashServerSetup/README.md

 - Ubuntu 2X.10 x64 ❌ (virtualmin not compatible yet)

-## Compatibility issue :
+## Known issue :
-- Ubuntu 24.04 cannot install modsecurity 3 (due to libpcre++-dev is not available)
+- On some case, installation of virtualmin may failed, you need to rerun the script from initiation.

 ### Notes :